 Will writing services in your employee benefits

-We have partnered with Adroit Legal Services to offer a range of will writing services.
+We've partnered with Adroit Legal Services to offer a range of will writing services.
 These include:

 - UK-wide legal services